-- applications mailed directly to prospective accountholders, - direct mail and telemarketing solicitations for accounts from individuals whose creditworthiness was prescreened, - arrangements with affinity groups and partnerships, - conversion of existing non-premium accounts to premium accounts, - applications taken over the telephone or through the internet from prospective accountholders, - · newspaper, magazine, radio and television advertisements, and - location or event marketing.
+- applications through the internet or mobile channels, - applications mailed directly to prospective accountholders, - direct mail for accounts from individuals whose creditworthiness was prescreened, - arrangements with affinity groups and partnerships, - conversion of existing non-premium accounts to premium accounts, - applications taken over the telephone, - · newspaper, magazine, radio and television advertisements, and - location or event marketing for small business card customers.

-For account originations and solicitation activity since 1990, the bank has focused largely on prescreened direct mail targeted to multiple customer segments with varying combinations of product structure and pricing.
-Over the last several years, however, the bank's presence in internet new account acquisitions has increased.
+For account originations and solicitation activity since 1990, the bank historically focused largely on prescreened direct mail targeted to multiple customer segments with varying combinations of product structure and pricing.
+Over the last several years, however, the bank's presence in internet and mobile new account acquisitions has increased.
 In general, the bank's prescreening and underwriting criteria are intended to identify and avoid potential losses.
 These procedures are based on limited information, however, and it is not possible for the bank to identify all potential losses.
 The following describes the process by which the bank originates accounts.